-In this article I will go through some advancements for NLP in 2017 that rely on DL techniques.
+In this article I will go through some recent advancements for NLP that rely on DL techniques.
 I do not pretend to be exhaustive: it would simply be impossible given the vast amount of scientific papers, frameworks and tools available.
-I just want to share with you some of the works that I liked the most this year.
-I think 2017 has been a great year for our field.
+I just want to share with you some of the works that I liked the most.
+I think the last months have been great for our field.
 The use of DL in NLP keeps widening, yielding amazing results in some cases, and all signs point to the fact that this trend will not stop.

 Arguably, word embeddings is the most known technique related to DL for NLP.
 They follow the distributional hypothesis, by Harris (1954), according to which words with similar meaning usually occur in comparable contexts.
 For a detailed explanation of word embeddings, I suggest you to read this great post by Gabriel Mordecki.

 Algorithms such as word2vec (Mikolov et al., 2013) and GloVe (Pennington et al., 2014) have been pioneers in the field, and although they cannot be considered as DL (neural network in word2vec is shallow and GloVe implements a count-based method), the models trained with them are used as input data in a lot of DL for NLP approaches.
 This is so true that using word embeddings in our field is now generally considered a good practice.